-- 5.2.4 Drawing 10.5.12 (Volume 3) shows the resulting bog burst hazard across the study area, which has been assessed as below 'Negligible' for the vast majority of areas within the temporary and permanent works boundaries.
+- 5.2.5 Drawing 10.5.12 (Volume 3) shows the resulting bog burst hazard across the study area, which has been assessed as below 'Negligible' for the majority of it.
 This is because the depth of the peat is considered too low to be significant for this mode of peat instability.
-However, there are numerous and reasonably extensive areas where the bog burst hazard has been assessed as 'Possible' focused principally on areas of peat deeper than 0.50m in the following locations: - Around the proposed Dalwhinnie Junction, particularly northwards in the vicinity of the SSE Aqueduct crossing. - East of the mainline at Cuaich. - 5.2.5 Other areas identified include in the vicinity of Lechden Woods and on steeper slopes north of the Allt Garbh (ch.
-29,200) as far as ch.
-30,200, and in an area of access track to the east of the mainline between ch.
-30,700 and ch.
-30,850.
-However, in some of these areas, peat is shallow, indicating that contributors other than peat depth and slope are driving the bog burst hazard and therefore, the model is leading to a somewhat conservative conclusion. - 5.2.6 No areas of 'Probable' or 'Almost Certain' bog burst hazard have been identified.
+However, there are numerous and reasonably extensive areas where the bog burst hazard has been assessed as 'Possible' and a very limited number of areas of limited extent where the bog burst hazard has been assessed as 'Probable' focused exclusively on areas of peat deeper than 0.50m.
+These areas are almost all concurrent with the location of the areas of elevated peat slide hazard, but with slightly different extents. - 5.2.6 No areas of 'Almost Certain' bog burst hazard have been identified.